webdriverio/cucumber-boilerplate/README.md

-Then just embed the test directory into the root folder of your project and copy/install the [necessary dependencies](https://github.com/webdriverio/cucumber-boilerplate/blob/master/package.json#L26-L30) from the [package.json](https://github.com/webdriverio/cucumber-boilerplate/blob/master/package.json#L26-L30) file from you are all set.
+Then just embed the test directory into the root folder of your project and copy/install the [necessary dependencies](https://github.com/webdriverio/cucumber-boilerplate/blob/master/package.json#L26-L30) from the [package.json](https://github.com/webdriverio/cucumber-boilerplate/blob/master/package.json#L26-L30) file and you are all set.

 ## Features